prestonharberts/bib/Bible/isa5.md

 > Who pull sin as with cart ropes.
 ###### 19
 > They say, “Let him hurry, let him act quickly,
->  “ So we can see;
+> “So we can see;
->  “ Let the plan of the Holy One of Israel take shape and come to pass,
+> “Let the plan of the Holy One of Israel take shape and come to pass,
->  “ Then we will know it!”
+> “Then we will know it!”
 ###### ¶ 20
 > Beware, those who call evil good and good evil,
 > Who turn darkness into light and light into darkness,